tig/mcec/documentation.md

 Values returned by commands in **MCE Controller** are of the format `command=value` where command is the command to the left of the command prefix (`mcec:`).

-## Defining Your Own Commands
+### Defining Your Own Commands

-MCE Controller supports over 250 built-in commands.
-You can see how they are defined [here](https://github.com/tig/mcec/blob/master/Resources/Builtin.commands).
+**MCE Controller** supports over 250 built-in commands.
+You can see how many are defined [here](https://github.com/tig/mcec/blob/master/Resources/Builtin.commands).
 You can override or augment this set by editing the `MCEControl.commands` file and (Use the `Commands.Open commands file...` menu to find the file location on your machine.Any commands it defines will add to and over-ride matching built-in commands.

 A sample `MCEControl.commands` file is installed by default with all entries commented out.